 There isn’t another person in the world who has the same dance moves as you.
 There isn’t another person in the world who has such great sense of humor.
 There’s probably no one else in the world with such frizzy hair.
 So what if you’re not as tall as you’d like to be?
 Does your happiness really depend on such things?
 Are you a sum of your physique and wardrobe or of your personal qualities?

-And yes, you should improve in many things, but working on every single imperfection (whatever you consider it to be) will just make you be more like others and further away from yourself.
+And yes, you should improve in many things, but working on every single imperfection (whatever you consider it to be) will just make you be more like others and take you further away from yourself.

 Reaching happiness, feeling satisfied and good about yourself is embracing who we are, warts and all.
 Now, get ready and go on that date, be yourself and enjoy life.